 It’s a lesser known fact that before I was a journalist or PR / Marketing chap, I was a salesman.
 Door to door, shop assistant, telemarketer, I did all the jobs that someone who looks to pay the bills while pursuing a separate dream does.
 And I was good at it.
 I listened.
 I looked at how the game was played and I played it very well.
 And over the last decade there have been countless times that I’ve realised that my knowledge of sales techniques has actively helped me with my writing career.

 Firstly, most of these suggestions are based around the art of ‘networking’.
 This is something that all writers do.
-The days of the writer who’s work speaks for themselves are almost a thing of the past – many editors / producers / publishers that I know will Google a writer the moment they receive something.
+The days of the writer who’s work speaks for themselves are almost a thing of the past – many editors / producers / publishers / directors that I know will Google a writer the moment they receive something.
 So, make sure there’s something to Google.
 A web page.
 A blog.
-An amusing Twitter account.
-Something that gives them that first link.
+A Twitter account.
+Something that gives them that first link to who you really are.
 How is this linked to sales?
-Every small fry sales company I worked for had the biggest and best website in the world, as on the Internet you can look like Tony Stark while working from your parents spare bedroom.
+Well, every small fry sales company I worked for had the biggest and best website in the world, as on the Internet you can look like Tony Stark while working from your parents spare bedroom.
 First appearance is everything.

 Let me repeat that.
 First appearance is everything.

 A salesman is taught at the very beginning that a client will decide if they like you within the first thirty seconds of meeting you.
 I’d even go down to ten or fifteen seconds.
 Your first appearance with a client is vital, as you’re not there to be a friend or a mate.
 You’re there to make them buy something off you.
 And as a writer?
 The thing you want them to buy is your script.
 So, make them like you.
 If the client likes you, they’ll overlook things in your product that someone more critical wouldn’t.

 Which in writing equates to a producer or editor that gets on with you, will give you a second shot at a pitch if the first one sucked.